tmonks/100-days-of-code/log.md

 ### Day 6: August 28, Wednesday
 Had a productive day making a few last tweaks to my Random Quote Machine project.
 Implemented an initial loading message.
 Used git branching for the first time.
 Got IE11 working.
-Used the excellent
-@tinyjpg to compress my background images
+Used the excellent @tinyjpg to compress my background images

+### Day 7: August 29, Thursday
+I'm excited to have gotten a great start on my Markdown Previewer #freeCodeCamp project today.
+Set up create-react-app, reactstrap, & git repository.
+Created a rough outline, and got a controlled input working for the Markdown input.